tstruct/winterpolate/README.md

 $(echo hello)
 ```

-are also not treated as POSIX variables.
+are not treated as POSIX variables.

 Malformed interpolation expressions such as an unterminated: